Pherriann/srv-init/Readme.md

+# Init-srv
-# Init process to get a new server setup with essential conmponents
+Set of scripts to get a new server setup with essential components installed and configuration applied

 Full install:
 ```